Home / Blog / Georgia HOA Reform 2026

 What is the Georgia Property Owners’ Bill of Rights Act?

-The Georgia Property Owners’ Bill of Rights Act is SB 406 — the most significant Georgia HOA reform bill in years.
-If signed into law, it would create a state HOA oversight board under the Secretary of State, raise the foreclosure threshold from $2,000 to $4,000 (excluding fines and fees), and require all Georgia HOAs to register annually.
-Unregistered HOAs would lose the ability to collect fines, issue liens, or foreclose.
+The Georgia Property Owners’ Bill of Rights Act is SB 406 — the most significant Georgia HOA reform bill in state history.
+Signed into law by Governor Kemp on May 12, 2026, it creates a state HOA oversight board with a dedicated hearing officer under the Secretary of State, raises the foreclosure threshold from $2,000 to $4,000 (excluding fines and fees), bans HOAs and management companies from buying homes at HOA foreclosure auctions, requires 10 years of financial record retention, and requires annual $100 HOA registration.
+Unregistered HOAs lose the ability to collect fines, issue liens, or foreclose.
+Most provisions take effect January 1, 2027.

 Can my Georgia HOA foreclose on my home right now?

 Under current Georgia law, HOAs can pursue foreclosure for unpaid assessments that exceed the threshold in the governing documents.
-There is currently no state oversight of this process.
-SB 406 would raise the threshold and exclude fines from the calculation — but it is not yet law.
-If you are facing a lien or foreclosure threat, consult a Georgia attorney immediately and file a complaint with the Georgia Attorney General’s Consumer Protection Division.
+SB 406 was signed into law May 12, 2026 — it raises the threshold to $4,000 and excludes fines from the calculation, effective January 1, 2027.
+If you are facing a lien or foreclosure threat right now, consult a Georgia attorney immediately and file a complaint with the Georgia Attorney General’s Consumer Protection Division.

 Does Georgia have HOA oversight?